 Image via yamahamotorsports.com

 The TW200 is one of the best-known street legal bikes, and is immediately distinguished from the rest by its slender, lightweight frame and fat, high-traction tires.
 It has a low seat height, an electric start, and a 4-stroke, air-cooled 196cc engine with an automatic cam chain tensioner for easy maintenance.
-The engine has a counterbalance for minimal vibration.
+If you need a 125cc engine, we also compared the Best 125cc Dirt Bikes too.
+The engine has a counterbalance for minimal vibration and it also has a ground clearance of 10 inches.
 It has a 5-speed transmission and is passenger-ready.

 - Great, grippy tires